grouprise/grouprise/docs/administration/configuration/options.md

 ### `feed_importer_gestalt_id`
 ID of the user (gestalt), which is set by the RSS feed importer as the author of imported content.
-This user never receives any kind of notifications, thus it should not be a human's user account.
+This user never receives any kind of notifications.
+Thus, it should not be a human's user account.

 Default: `1`